top of page

 Some people feel guilty about getting rid of things they spent money on, especially if the item hasn’t lived up to its purpose.
 The thought of “wasting money” can keep things around longer than they should be.

-Solution: Think about it this way...
-The money is already spent.
+Solution: Think about it this way: The money is already spent.
 Keeping it will not bring it back.
-And storing it may even cost more money!
+Storing it may even cost more money!
 It’s okay to let go of things that no longer serve you.
-By decluttering, you’re actually making space for things that meet your current needs and lifestyle.
-Plus, items are not wasted when donated, they get a second life!
+By decluttering, you’re making space for things that meet your current needs and lifestyle.
+Plus, items are not wasted when donated; they get a second life!

 Don't let fear hold you back from decluttering.
 With the right approach, you can do it.
 Start with small steps, and soon, you'll be surrounded by only the things that truly matter to you.

-If you'd like a neutral 3rd party to lend a hand with the process of deluttering, my team and I are here to help.
-Just email: contact@sortandsensibility.com, or call/txt 864-280-9454.
+If you'd like a neutral third party to lend a hand with the process of decluttering, my team and I are here to help.
+Just call or text 864-280-9454.

 Learn more about how we help people simplify and find calm in their home by going to www.sortandsensibility.com.
 A "Declutter Checklist" will pop up for you to download, too!